Colm3na/Sentinel/securityTips.md

 2. On **Server-A**, after twice checking point number 1 proceed to delete `priv_validator_key.json` and `node_key.json`

-3. Now we will add our validator ID and its new IP to the `config.toml` We will add it in 2 different places.
-ID@IP:PORT in the parameter _“persisten_peers”_ and the ID in the parameter _“private_peers_id”_ on **Server-A**.
-This will connect both, sentry and validator next time we reload the daemon.
+3. Now we will add our validator ID to the `config.toml` We will add the ID in the parameter _“private_peers_id”_ on **Server-A**.
+When the new validator connect to its sentry, the new IP will not be gossiped.
+Due to a bug in the p2p it is prefereable that the validator connects to its sentry, and not the reverse way.
+If the sentry happen to start the connectiong against the validator this bug may ( or may not ) gossip our validator IP.
+So we will do it in a secure way by now just in case.
+That is, we will not add our new validator ID@IP:PORT to _"persisnte_peers"_ in Server-A.

 4. Stop **Server-A** daemon.
 You will start losing blocks at this moment.
 Don't panic or hurry.
 It's ok.

 5. Start again **Server-A**.
 Now, without the validator keys, this machine will be a normal full node, not a validator anymore.
 So it will still be losing blocks.
-Look for your new sentry ID and add it to your new validator `config.toml` in **Server-B**.
-Yoy can get it with this command:
+Look for your new sentry ID and add it to your new validator `config.toml` in **Server-B** in the _"persisnte_peers"_ parameter.
+Use ID@IP:PORT in this case.
+Yo can get the ID of **Server-A** with this command:

 `sentinel-hubd tendermint show-node-id`